 Average Cost to Start a Daycare Center

-The average cost to open a daycare varies depending on the type of center you’re establishing:
+The average cost of opening a daycare ranges from $5,000 to $50,000.
+But this could easily rise to $100,000 depending on the type of center you’re establishing.

-- Home daycare.
-According to Street Directory, you would spend as much as $5,000 if you’re operating from your house.
-The exact price depends on the remodeling of your space, cost of supplies, and licensing fees.
+If you don’t have a commercial space yet, a home daycare can be a good startup.
+If you choose this option, you will spend around $5,000 if you’re operating from your house.
+The exact price depends on the remodeling of your space, the cost of supplies, and licensing fees.

-The major expenses that make up the cost to open a daycare include:
+The major expenses that make up the price to open a daycare include:

-Most owners would prefer renting a facility (if it’s not a home daycare).
+Most owners would prefer to rent a facility (if it’s not a home daycare).
 The rental cost would depend on the size of your center and state regulations.

-For instance, the mandate in Illinois is 35 square feet per child for facilities admitting kids aged 2 years and above.
-If you’re accepting ten children, the interior’s area size should be 350 square feet.
+For instance, the mandate in Illinois is 35 square feet per child for facilities admitting kids aged two years and above.
+If you’re accepting 10 children, the interior area size should be 350 square feet.
 If the rent is $20 per square foot, you would pay $7,000 monthly.

-After choosing a facility, make sure it’s fit for child learning and play.
+Make sure the facility can accommodate the number of children learning and playing.
 Also, equipment and furnishings should be safe and clean.

 The exact remodeling cost would depend on how much improvement your location needs.

-Some equipment that you would need for your daycare center includes:
+Some of the equipment that you would need for your daycare center includes: